Color histogram: Drawbacks and other approaches

-The main drawback of histograms for classification is that the representation is dependent of the color of the object being studied, ignoring its shape and texture.
+The main drawback of histograms for classification is that the representation is dependent on the color of the object being studied, ignoring its shape and texture.
 Color histograms can potentially be identical for two images with different object content which happens to share color information.
 Conversely, without spatial or shape information, similar objects of different color may be indistinguishable based solely on color histogram comparisons.
 There is no way to distinguish a red and white cup from a red and white plate.
-Put another way, histogram-based algorithms have no concept of a generic 'cup', and a model of a red and white cup is no use when given an otherwise identical blue and white cup.
+Put it another way: histogram-based algorithms have no concept of a generic 'cup', and a model of a red and white cup is no use when given an otherwise identical blue and white cup.
 Another problem is that color histograms have high sensitivity to noisy interference such as lighting intensity changes and quantization errors.
 High dimensionality (bins) color histograms are also another issue.
 Some color histogram feature spaces often occupy more than one hundred dimensions.

 Some of the proposed solutions have been color histogram intersection, color constant indexing, cumulative color histogram, quadratic distance, and color correlograms.
 Although there are drawbacks of using histograms for indexing and classification, using color in a real-time system has several advantages.
 One is that color information is faster to compute compared to other invariants.
 It has been shown in some cases that color can be an efficient method for identifying objects of known location and appearance.